 Ogundipe disclosed this during his valedictory lecture at the University of Ibadan in Ibadan.

-Others are rigidity of the multi-species curriculum and the high cost of veterinary education, which are reasons private universities do not offer the course.
+Others are the rigidity of the multi-species curriculum and the high cost of veterinary education, which are reasons private universities do not offer the course.

 “The pre-clinical and para-clinical remain basically the same.
 Three lines Specialisation will be available i.e. companion option, food animal option, wildlife option.